unigateway/unigateway/docs/docs/user-guide/configuration.md

-There are two types of the configuration for MqGateway:
+There are two types of the configuration for UniGateway:

 - **Devices configuration** (in `gateway.yaml` file)
-  Configures what and how smart devices are connected to MqGateway and MQTT broker connection.
+  Configures what and how smart devices are connected to UniGateway.
 - **System configuration** (passed by environment variables)
-  Rarely needs adjustments.
   Configures stuff related to underlying hardware and features availability.

 ## Devices configuration

-Configures what and how smart devices are connected to MqGateway and MQTT broker connection.
+Configures what and how smart devices are connected to UniGateway.

 !!! hint
-    There is a [JSON schema file](https://raw.githubusercontent.com/aetas/mqgateway/master/src/main/resources/config.schema.json) for this configuration.
+    There is a [JSON schema file](https://raw.githubusercontent.com/unigateway/unigateway/master/src/main/resources/config.schema.json) for this configuration.
     Use it with your favourite YAML editor (e.g. IntelliJ or VSCode) for autocompletion and instant validation.